redhat-cap-exchange/dev_competition/SIGNUP.md

 ## Form a team

 There is no formal process how to recruit team members.

 Reach out to collegues or ask for help in the Slack channel.
-Once you have your team assembled, update the `Team` section of your project proposal page with the GitHub use names of your team members.
+Once you have your team assembled, update the `Team` section of your project proposal page with the GitHub user-names of your team members.

-## Register the team and project
+## Register the project and its team

 If the project proposal is ready for a review, add the `ready` label to it.

-We will then review the proposal and ask for additional information and clarification if needed.
-Once everything is fine, we will add the 'accepted` label and create a dedicated project description page.
-The issue will then be closed.
+We review the proposal and ask for additional information if needed.
+Once everything is fine, we will add the `accepted` label, create a dedicated project description page and close the issue.

-### Changes to the project description after it has been accepted
+##### Changes to the project description after it has been accepted

 1. Fork the repository
 2. Make changes to the project description page